Daily 5 and Reading CAFE

-The Daily 5 and the CAFE System are classroom structures rooted in a guided reading framework.
-They are most effective for students in grades 2 and above who have already mastered foundational reading skills, including phonemic awareness, phonics, and basic decoding.
-In other words, these approaches are most effective once a child has successfully mastered the reading code.
+The Daily 5 and the CAFE System provide classroom structures rooted in a guided reading framework.
+Specifically, they benefit students in grades 2 and above who have already mastered foundational reading skills, including phonemic awareness, phonics, and basic decoding.
+In other words, these approaches work best once a child has successfully mastered the reading code.

-For students who can accurately decode unfamiliar words, Daily 5 and CAFE provide meaningful opportunities to build reading stamina, fluency, vocabulary, and comprehension through independent reading, partner reading, and small-group instruction.
+Consequently, students who can accurately decode unfamiliar words can use Daily 5 and CAFE to build reading stamina, fluency, vocabulary, and comprehension through independent reading, partner reading, and small-group instruction.

 Table of Contents